PeeHaa/php-net-tutorial/topics/10-form-handling.md

       </body>
     </html>

 This script will allow the user to add keywords into a searchfield.
-Instead of using the `$_POST` variable we are now using the [`$_GET`][get-supergloba;] variable to access out form values.
+Instead of using the `$_POST` variable we are now using the [`$_GET`][get-superglobal] variable to access out form values.
 We can access it this way, because set set the method of the form to `get`.
 When we are using the get method the values of our form will be added to our URL.
 So when the form gets submitted the resulting URL will be: `http://domain.com/search.php?keywords=keywords%20added%20by%20user&submit=Search`.
 The get and post methods refer to the [HTTP methods][http-methods].
 It depends on what you are trying to do which method you should use when submitting data.
 Generally when you are sending data to the server in order to be saved you would use the post method (in our example the registration for) and when using form data to retrieve information from the server we would use get (this example where we are getting search results).
 Also note the when submitting a form using the post method the values of our form don't get appended to the URL.

 When the user submits the form the keywords are filled in again in the textfield.
 This looks fine at first, however consider the following keywords added by the user: `"><script>alert('I\'ve just injected malicious javascript in the page!')</script><input type="hidden`.
 Because we are filling in the value of the searchbox on submit with the user supplied data the resulting HTML will look like: